morrownr/7612u/Bridged_Wireless_Access_Point-Ubuntu-1.md

 This setup supports WPA3-SAE.
 It is turned off by default.

-WPA3-SAE will not work if a Realtek 88xx chipset based USB WiFi adapter is used.
+WPA3-SAE will not work with Realtek 88xx chipset based USB WiFi adapters.

-WPA3-SAE will work if a Mediatek 761x chipset based USB WiFI adapter is used.
+WPA3-SAE will work, if enabled, with Mediatek 761x chipset based USB WiFI adapters.

 -----

-2021-05-11
+2021-05-12

 #### Tested Setup